Central stability for the homology of congruence subgroups and the second homology of Torelli groups: Introduction

 \subsubsection{Mapping class groups}

-Let $\Sigma_{g,1}$ denote an oriented genus-$g$ surface with one boundary component, and let $\Mod_g$ denote the group of connected components of the group of orientation-preserving diffeomorphism of $\Sigma_{g,1}$ that fix the boundary pointwise.
+Let $\Sigma_{g,1}$ denote an oriented genus-$g$ surface with one boundary component, and let $\Mod_g$ denote the group of connected components of the group of orientation-preserving diffeomorphisms of $\Sigma_{g,1}$ that fix the boundary pointwise.
 The induced action of these diffeomorphisms on the first homology group of $\Sigma_{g,1}$ preserves the intersection form, which happens to be symplectic.
-This action therefore induces a surjective map where $\Sp_{2g}(R)$ denotes the group of linear automorphisms of $R^{2g}$ that preserve the standard symplectic form.
+This action therefore induces a map where $\Sp_{2g}(\Z)$ denotes the group of linear automorphisms of $\Z^{2g}$ that preserve the standard symplectic form.
+This map is well known to be surjective.
 The kernel $\mathcal I_g$ of this map is called the \emph{Torelli subgroup} of $\Mod_g$.
 Just as with the groups $\IA_n$, very little is known about the homology groups $H_i(\mathcal I_g)$ for $i>1$.
 Church and Farb conjectured a form of representation stability for $H_i(\mathcal I_g)$ \cite[Conjecture 6.1]{CF}, motivated by their earlier work \cite{CFAbelianCycles} constructing nontrivial classes in $H_i(\mathcal I_g ;\Q)$.
 In this paper we prove a central stability result for the homology groups $H_2(\mathcal I_g)$ as symplectic group representations.

-\begin{atheorem} The sequence $H_2(\mathcal I_g)$ has central stability degree $\le 45$ as $\Sp_{2g}(\Z)$--representations. \end{atheorem}
+\begin{atheorem} The sequence $H_2(\mathcal I_g)$ has central stability degree $\le 69$ as $\Sp_{2g}(\Z)$--representations. \end{atheorem}

-This partially improves upon a result of Boldsen and Hauge Dollerup \cite[Theorem 1.0.1]{BHD} proving that is surjective for $g>6$; our techniques only show the map is surjective for $g>22$ but also establish injectivity in this range, and our result holds with integral coefficients.
-In work in progress, Kassabov--Putman \cite{KPu} independently proved an integral version of \cite[Theorem 1.0.1]{BHD}.
+This partially improves upon a result of Boldsen and Hauge Dollerup \cite[Theorem 1.0.1]{BHD} proving that is surjective for $g>6$; our techniques only show the map is surjective for $g>33$ (\hyperlink{thmB'}{Theorem B'}) but also establish injectivity for $g>69$, and our result holds with integral coefficients.